danielsaidi/website_danielsaidi/_posts/2010/2010-02-21-generate-a-game-board-map-from-a-bitmap.md

 ---
 title:	"Generate a game board map from a bitmap"
 date:	2010-02-21 12:00:00 +0100
-tags: 	xna a* game-dev game-dev
+tags: 	xna game-development c# .net
 ---

 I am currently developing an adventure board game in XNA, where players can play missions that take place on a board that is made up of horizontal tiles.
+It is a lot like the amazing, old board game *Hero Quest*.

+Setting up this board game engine requires me to define a set of types that will be placed on this board, like characters, doors, furnitures etc., and how a type can interact with the board.
+For instance, a character can move around the board, while a static object can not.
+A door lets a character pass (and see!) through a wall.
+A book shelf can hold hidden treasured.
+And so on, and so on.

 The post will describe how a bitmap file can be used to quickly create a mission map, but first some relevant side information.